cmlinac/interview-practice/README.md

 Coding Interview Solutions
 ========================

-A collaboration of solutions for exercises in Cracking the Coding Interview by McDowell
+A collaboration of solutions for exercises in Cracking the Coding Interview by McDowell and other practice code for technical interviews

-If you choose to add a solution, document the method with your name.
-Keep solutions to the same problem within one file, unless it uses another language.
+If you choose to add a solution, submit the file to the correct folder by topic and put your name in header.

-In the commit message, just write what problems you updated or added.
+In the commit message, specify what problems you updated or added.

-Happy programming!
+Happy coding!